mesosphere/dcos-commons/frameworks/elastic/docs/install.md

 - Node counts: At least 1 data node is required for the cluster to operate at all.
 You do not need to use a coordinator node.
 Learn about Elasticsearch node types [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html).
 There is no maximum for node counts.
 - Master transport port: You can pick whichever port works for your DC/OS cluster.
 The default is 9300.
 If you want multiple master nodes from different clusters on the same host, specify different master HTTP and transport ports for each cluster.
 If you want to ensure a particular distribution of nodes of one task type (e.g., master nodes spread across 3 racks, data nodes on one class of machines), specify this via the Marathon placement constraint.
 - Serial vs Parallel deployment.
 By default, the DC/OS Elastic Service tells DC/OS to install and update everything in parallel.
 You can change this to serial in order to have each node installed one at a time.
+- Custom YAML can be appended to `elasticsearch.yml` on each node

 ## Immutable settings (at cluster creation time via Elastic package UI or JSON options file via CLI)